-The navigation menu plays a crucial role in the process of building and operating a website.It is not only the guidance for users to explore the website content, but also the key for search engines to understand the structure of the website.AnQiCMS (AnQiCMS) knows this and therefore provides a flexible and powerful navigation menu customization feature, allowing us to easily implement the display of multi-level content links, thereby optimizing the user experience and improving the overall efficiency of the website.
+During the process of building and operating a website, the navigation menu plays a crucial role.It is not only the guidance for users to explore the content of the website, but also the key for search engines to understand the structure of the website.AnQiCMS (AnQiCMS) understands this point and therefore provides flexible and powerful navigation menu customization features, allowing us to easily implement multi-level content link display, thereby optimizing user experience and enhancing the overall efficiency of the website.

-Next, we will together learn how to customize and manage the website navigation menu in the Anqi CMS, and make it flexible to display multi-level content links.
+Next, we will together learn how to customize and manage the website navigation menu in Anqi CMS, and make it flexible to display multi-level content links.

-Step 1: Configure Navigation Menu on Backend
+Step 1: Configure the navigation menu on the backend

-1. Access navigation settings
+1. Access Navigation Settings

-Firstly, log in to your security CMS backend.In the left menu bar, find and click "Background SettingsThis is the center where you manage all website navigation.
+First, log in to your AnQi CMS backend.
+In the left menu bar, find and click "Backend Settings", and then select "Navigation Settings".This is the center where you manage all website navigation.

 2. Manage Navigation Categories